 Anyone who checks out Pinterest or Instagram will have noticed that houseplants are massively on trend right now.
 They are experiencing a resurgence in popularity in all kinds of interior design styles, from contemporary, modern, to country chic.
 Adding a houseplant to your bedroom will instantly update your look and give your decor a lift.
+It can play a big part in your bedroom color scheme.
 Architectural-looking plants can have a particularly strong visual impact.
 As well as being fashionable, houseplants also help to breathe life into your interior design, making a dull or drab room feel fresh, vibrant, and renewed.

 Overnight Oxygen Release